ziadoonAlobaidi/immoMeZgZd/README.md

+# ImmoEliza Dataset Analysis

 # Week3 : Make beautful visualisation
 Using pandas and data visualisation libraries (Matplotlib, Seaborn), let's establish conclusions about a dataset.

+## This week's summary

+**The week is**: Cleaning and doing a complete charts contains interesting information

+## Description

+- This project focuses on cleaning and preparing a real estate dataset for analysis by addressing missing values and detecting outliers.

+- The dataset contains various property attributes such as construction year, room count, and more.

+- To ensure the data's accuracy and reliability for subsequent analysis, we use K-Nearest Neighbors (KNN) imputation to fill missing values and apply statistical methods to identify and handle outliers.

 ### Team member: